With a wing and a drumstick, Democrat uses poultry props to chide Barr

 WASHINGTON (Reuters) - When Attorney General William Barr refused to appear at a hearing in the U.S. Congress on Thursday, one Democrat decided it was thigh time to act against what he saw as fowl behavior.

-Democratic Representative Steve Cohen arrived at a hearing of the House of Representatives Judiciary Committee carrying a bucket of fried chicken and a poultry figurine.
+Congressman Steve Cohen arrived at a hearing of the House of Representatives Judiciary Committee carrying a bucket of fried chicken and a poultry figurine.
 He said the props represented the nation’s top law enforcement official, who canceled his planned testimony amid a dispute over the hearing format.

-“The chicken Barr should have shown up today and answered questions,” the Tennessee lawmaker told reporters, after he handed out pieces of fried chicken to other committee members.
+“The chicken Barr should have shown up today and answered questions,” the Tennessee Democrat told reporters, after he handed out pieces of fried chicken to other committee members.
+After the hearing concluded, committee staffers wiped up chicken grease from the area around Cohen’s seat.

 Democrats accuse Barr and other administration officials of stonewalling their investigations into Trump’s taxes, his businesses and other topics.